Sudeys-Said/Sudeys-Said.github.io/README.md

 # Future Civil Engineer

 ### Midterm - Rev the engine through the press of a single button

 Plan 1: Access the ecu
   - Get a software/hardware that can send input through the obd2 port or a reader
-issue: cheap ones only take in inputs, the ones that can control throttle costs upward of 500 dollars
+    - Issue: cheap ones only take in inputs, the ones that can control throttle costs upward of 500 dollars, and dealers (liers) said it's not possible
-pros: pretty cool, straight forward
+    - Pros: pretty cool, straight forward

 Plan 2: plug computer into the ecu directly
-- slice the scrap engine wires to make a custom wire that connects the ecu port to the pc
+  - splice the scrap engine wires to make a custom wire that connects the ecu port to the pc
-issue: wires were damaged, the port handled more than just throttle position and required trial and error
+    - Issue: wires were damaged, the port handled more than just throttle position and required trial and error
-pros:
-plan 3:
+    - Pros: direct communication, cheaper, more educational/interesting

+plan 3: motor with gears that move the potentiometer inside the accelarator
+  - cut up the accelarator and remove the pedal, place a screw with a gear and connect it to the potentiometer, and send the input to the stepomotor to move the gear thus moving the the acclarator.
+The current is then allowed to continue to the throttle position sensor allowing it to rev.
+    - Issues: simplistic, required trouble shooting, gears that cam with the stepomotor were useless and required vex gears,
+    - Pros: simplistic, functional, modular and cost effective

+### Midterm detailed process